steph72/fcio-tutorial/docs/README.md

 ```
 There are a few things noteworthy about this program:

 1. We include the `conio.h` header, because we're using the `bordercolor`function to change the border colour.
 This shows that `conio.h` and `fcio.h` are able to coexist (in fact, some portions of `fcio.h` depend on `conio.h`).

-Just don't think about mixing `conio`s text output functions to display text on a full colour screen (and vice versa) – it won't work and will most probably lead to sad things™.
+(**IMPORTANT:** Don't even think about mixing `conio`s text output functions (clrscr, printf, etc.) to display text on a full colour screen (and vice versa) – it won't work and will most probably lead to very sad things™.
+FCIO keeps some vital information stored in the memory area where the standard text screen used to be.
+Writing into this area is bound to cause all kinds of chaos)

 2. You can use `fc_printf` just like you would use the regular `printf` function.
 It accepts the same variable arguments and acts just like its `stdio.h` counterpart.